terra-money/terra.py/docs/guides/transactions.rst

 Using a Wallet (recommended)
 ----------------------------

-.. note:: This method requires an LCDClient instance with a proper node connection.

 .. note::
-    Some transactions containing messages like :class:`MsgMultiSend` that require multiple signers cannot be signed using Wallet.
-See `Signing transactions manually`_.
+    This method requires an LCDClient instance with a proper node connection.
+If you can't use Wallet, see `Signing transactions manually`_.

 A :class:`Wallet` allows you to create and sign a transaction in a single step by automatically fetching the latest information from the blockchain (chain ID, account number, sequence).